top of page

 About Dr. McCuaig

 Dr. Cameron McCuaig is a Canadian French Immersion principal and educator with more than two decades of experience in schools and professional learning spaces.
-He holds a Doctor of Education from Northeastern University and is deeply committed to democratic, inclusive education that centers student voice, belonging, and community well being.
+He holds a Doctor of Education from Northeastern University and is committed to democratic, inclusive education that centres student voice, belonging, and community well-being.

-Dr. McCuaig’s academic background includes a Master of Education in Early Years Education from Western University, a Bachelor of Education from Ottawa University, and two Bachelor of Arts degrees from the University of Waterloo with a focus on therapeutic recreation and recreation and leisure studies.
+His academic background includes a Master of Education in Early Years Education from Western University, a Bachelor of Education from Ottawa University, and a Bachelor of Arts from the University of Waterloo with a focus on therapeutic recreation and recreation and leisure studies.
 This interdisciplinary foundation shapes his relational approach to learning and his belief that strong educational communities are built through care, agency, and trust.

 About the Work: Research-Informed Practice for Real Results